manuelernestog/weektodo-web-v2/src/pages/blog/remote-work.md

 **Remote Work: Access to Global Opportunities**

 Remote work has broken geographical barriers and opened a world of opportunities for those seeking new career prospects.
-Previously, geographic limitations restricted job options to positions near our place of residence, but now, thanks to online platforms like [Joobler](https://jooble.org/), you can access global opportunities from the comfort of your home.
+Previously, geographic limitations restricted job options to positions near our place of residence, but now, thanks to online platforms like [Jooble](https://jooble.org/), you can access global opportunities from the comfort of your home.

-[Joobler](https://jooble.org/) is one of the leading job platforms that connects employers with talented candidates from all over the world.
+[Jooble](https://jooble.org/) is one of the leading job platforms that connects employers with talented candidates from all over the world.
 On this platform, companies can post remote job offers and find the right talent for their specific needs.
-If you are looking for job opportunities, Joobler is one of the highly recommended places where you can even filter your search by role, location, experience or job type and find your next job.
+If you are looking for job opportunities, Jooble is one of the highly recommended places where you can even filter your search by role, location, experience or job type and find your next job.

 ![Screenshot from 2023-07-27 14-08-26](https://github.com/manuelernestog/weektodo-web-v2/assets/53962116/9aa500ce-576c-4218-9936-bf89f4ce39b4)